Unacademy/kubernetes-pod-monitor/README.md

 ```

 ## Sample Elasticsearch document
-An indexed document in Elasticsearch consists of following fields:
+An indexed document in Elasticsearch consists of the following fields:
   - `namespace`: Namespace of the crashed pod
   - `pod_name`: Name of the pod that crashed
   - `container_name`: Container name which restarted.
-Helpful incase of multiple containers in a pod
+Helpful in case of multiple containers in a pod
   - `created_at`: Timestamp in milliseconds
   - `cluster_name`: Name of the cluster
   - `logs`: Logs of the container before restarting